What is the best way to boost your blog’s traffic?

 Step 1: Identify a problem.

 It’s simple, but bloggers don’t think about it enough: The ONLY way your blog post will be HELPFUL to readers is if it solves a problem.
+Think about the bird feeder from my example above.

 Step 2: Imagine a person who has that problem.